eluinstra/ebms-admin/docs/ebms-admin/properties.md

 # Properties

 Below the [default properties](#default-properties) of ebms-admin.
 For the default properties of ebms-core see [here](/ebms-core/properties.md).

-These properties are used to configure the EbMS engine and interface of the EbMS server.
+## Default Properties

+Below the contents of ebms-admin's [default.properties](https://github.com/eluinstrablob/ebms-admin-@ebms.branch.version@/src/main/resources/nl/clockwork/ebms/admin/default.properties) file.
+These are the default settings for ebms-admin.

 ## Override Properties